-- 1. The building official will use a "preservation check list" to determine if a proposal is "minor" or "major," and shall use design guidelines to determine if the proposal is compatible with the existing surroundings.
-All requests for new construction, subdivision, lot splits, demolition, or moving of a historic landmark shall be considered a major alteration.
-Applications for a certificate of appropriateness for major alterations, except demolition, shall be reviewed by the board.
-A certificate for demolition shall be reviewed by city council. - A certificate of appropriateness for minor improvements may be approved by the building official unless otherwise determined by the board. - 3.
+- 2. A certificate of appropriateness for minor improvements may be approved by the building official unless otherwise determined by the board. - 3.
 The building official shall inform the board in writing of all decisions made regarding minor alterations within ten calendar days thereafter. - 4.
 To approve an application, the proposed activity must be found to be consistent with this chapter and with the Secretary of Interior's standards and not detrimental to a historic landmark or district. - 5.
 The board's decision will be supported by written findings. - 6.
 A certificate of appropriateness shall become void unless construction is commenced and diligently pursued within eighteen months of the date of issuance.
-Certificates of appropriateness may be renewed for up to thirty-sixmonths through the building official. - D. Additional criteria for moving a historic landmark or structure
+Certificates of appropriateness may be renewed for up to thirty-six months through the building official.

+D. Additional criteria for moving a historic landmark or structure